-See full list of all 300 licensed assisted living homes in Connecticut for 2020.
-Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Connecticut.
-If you or your loved one are looking for a facility in any part of Connecticut with kind and loving staff who will assist with daily living activities such as taking a bath, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Connecticut that is nearby.
+See full list of all 300 licensed assisted living communities in Connecticut for 2020.
+Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Connecticut.
+If you or your loved one are looking for a facility in any part of Connecticut with loving and caring staff who will assist with daily living tasks such as taking a bath, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Connecticut that is near your location.

 Are you aging with special care needs and you are searching for the best assisted living facility that also provides memory care services in Connecticut?
 Are you searching for relevant information relating to the state’s assisted living costs, memory care options, and amenities available to help you identify the assisted living home that would be the right place for you in Connecticut?
 The Constitution State is known for its high cost of living, and assisted living facilities in the New England state are no exception.
 Although Connecticut’s assisted care facilities may be costly, this does signify that you will be unable to identify a reasonably priced option.

 If you are wondering, where may I find affordable assisted living facilities in Connecticut, well the answer is - it depends on several factors, such as the level of care needed, the particular county or city in Connecticut, the type of amenities offered, and the apartment size.
 The median average cost for assisted living facilities in Connecticut is $4,880 monthly.